 Your road crosses the village of Tamnougalt, where you discover a gorgeous, well preserved 16th century ksour.
 Considered as the historical capital of the Berber tribe called “Mezguite”, the ksour had defensive and commercial purposes.
 Nowadays ksour offers to visitors an incredible place to visit with soaring buildings built of pisé, tunnels and kasbahs and a very large mellah.

 Then continue to Agdz, a little town located on the old caravan route linking Marrakech to Timbuktu.
-There, take some time to admire the Jbel Kissane, meaning in Arabic “mountain of glasses”, as the mountains have a shape of Moroccan tea glasses.
-From here, continue north towards Ouarzazate where on route, you will admire gorgeous sceneries with oasis, palm trees plantations and hills of the Atlas Mountains on the backdrop.
+There, take some time to admire the Jbel Kissane, meaning in Arabic “mountain of glasses”, as the mountains have the shape of Moroccan tea glasses.
+From here, continue north towards Ouarzazate where on route, you will admire gorgeous sceneries with oasis, palm trees plantations, and hills of the Atlas Mountains on the backdrop.
 Berber Palace – Deluxe Room (B)

 Day 9: Ouarzazate